 - You must have satisfactorily completed courses that meet the pattern of study required by the NESA for the award of the Higher School Certificate.
 This includes the completion of the practical, oral or project works required for specific courses and the assessment requirements for each course. - You must have sat for and made a serious attempt at the Higher School Certificate examinations. - You are required to study a minimum of 12 units in the Year 11 Course and a minimum of 10 units in the HSC Course.
-Both the Year 11 Course and the HSC Course must include the following: - at least 6 units from NESA Developed Courses including at least 2 units of a NESA Developed Course in English and 1 unit of Religion - at least three courses of 2 units value or greater - at least four subjects.

-At most, 6 units of courses in Science can contribute to Higher School Certificate eligibility.
+Note that as we are a Catholic school most students will study 13 units in year 11 and 11 units in year 12 as they must have a 1 unit RE course in their pattern of study.
+Both the Year 11 Course and the HSC Course must include the following: - at least 6 units from NESA Developed Courses including at least 2 units of a NESA Developed Course in English and 1 unit of Religion - at least three courses of 2 units value or greater - at least four subjects. - No more than 6 units of courses of Science based subjects can contribute to Higher School Certificate eligibility. - At least 1 unit of Religion as mentioned above (school requirement) - If you wish to receive the Australian Tertiary Admission Rank (ATAR), you must study a minimum of 10 NESA Developed units in the HSC Course.
+Students looking to receive an ATAR are strongly encouraged to choose Studies of Religion 1 as the Religion course in their final pattern of study

-- If you wish to receive the Australian Tertiary Admission Rank (ATAR), you must study a minimum of 10 NESA Developed units in the HSC Course. - If you do not wish to receive a ATAR, the rest of your courses may be made up from NESA Endorsed Courses once you have studied six units from NESA Developed courses.
+• If you do not wish to receive a ATAR, the rest of your courses may be made up from NESA Endorsed Courses once you have studied six units from NESA Developed courses. the course objectives, structure, content and outcomes